frochet/jobUCL2013/labs/ripng_lab/netkit-lab_ripng/Readme.rst

 The goal of this lab is to have a better understanding of the rip protocol.
 You'll have the possibility to watch how this protocol works.

-As usual, launch the lab with netkit using lstart.
+As usual, launch the lab with netkit using lstart, and use wireshark with the "sniffer"

 Observations
 ------------